BorisMolch/pfrontend-temp/content/presskit/_index.md

 ## Development

 The foundation of PatchXR’s VR audio engine was first dreamed up by Eduardo Fouilloux and Jan-Marc Heckman at Animation Workshop in Viborg, Denmark.
 In 2017, they released a music game prototype called MuX that would become the groundwork for Patch's core technology.
-Eduardo joined with Mélodie Mousset, award-winning VR artist who's vision was to let people create surreal world together in real-time remotly.
-They imagined PatchWorld a playground of music,art, world-building,and live performance.
+Eduardo joined with Mélodie Mousset, an award-winning VR artist whose vision was to let people create a surreal world together in real-time remotely.
+They imagined PatchWorld as a playground of music, art, world-building, and live performance.

-From those combined talents, a half-decade of development has produced our new-generation, bespoke VR audio-visual engine runnning all our real-time simulations.
-With a growing team, breakneck evolution of the tools from engine to end-user experience, and input from leading artists and our collaborative Patchathons, we now unveil PatchWorld as our complete vision of creative, futuristic musical play and fun.
+From those combined talents, a half-decade of development has produced our new-generation, bespoke VR audio-visual engine running all our real-time simulations.
+With a growing team, breakneck evolution of the tools from the engine to the end-user experience, and input from leading artists and our collaborative Patchathons, we now unveil PatchWorld as our complete vision of creative, futuristic musical play and fun.

-Production has begun and the release date is set for Q1 2022.
+Production has begun and the release date is set for summer 2022.

 ## Features